orbeon/orbeon-forms-doc/form-runner/api/persistence/README.md

 ## Virtual hierarchy of data

-Form Runner/Form Builder access data under a virtual hierarchy or URLs, not unlike directories or folders in a filesystem.
-However this hierarchy can be physically located in different places:
+Form Runner/Form Builder access data under a virtual hierarchy of URLs, not unlike directories or folders in a filesystem.
+However, this hierarchy can be physically located in different places:

 * An XML database, like eXist.
 * A disk-based filesystem.
 * Your own system, which you can implement on top of a database or other type of storage.

 Following XML database technology, we use the terms **collections** and **resources** instead of directories and files.

 The hierarchy looks like this: